Emmanuel1738/Akan-Project/README.md

 > The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.
 - NB : `All input should be in Numbers`

-## Technologies Used
+## Technologies Used.
-- html
+- HTML.
- - css
+ - CSS.
- - javascript
+ - Javascript.
- - bootsrap
+ - Bootsrap.

-## Licence
+## Licence.

 The MIT License (MIT)